damian-/move-anything/README.md

 ### Added feature: Knob banks
 This extends the 9 physical knobs (the 8 knobs above the tracks, plus the 9th volume knob) to 8 banks, for a total of 72 virtual knobs.

-Knob banks are accessed by pressing the even-numbered sequencer buttons across the bottom (the even numbered buttons are for muting/soloing tracks).
+Knob banks are accessed by pressing the even-numbered sequencer buttons across the bottom (in between the odd numbered buttons used for muting/soloing tracks).
 The relevant button will light up indicating that knob bank is selected.

 The knob banks are:
 * **Bank 1** MIDI CC71 - CC79, displayed with black/white colors